Cameronians (Scottish Rifles): Notable former members of the regiment

-Also His Majesty Sultan Qaboos, the former ruler of the Sultantate of Oman, served with the Cameronians as a junior officer.
+Also His Majesty Sultan Qaboos, the former ruler of the Sultanate of Oman, served with the Cameronians as a junior officer.

 Memorials

 Face 5 of the British memorial on Spion Kop lists the names of the soldiers from the Cameronians who died at the Battle of Spion Kop during the Second Boer War.
 The Cameronians War Memorial in Kelvingrove Park, Glasgow by Philip Lindsey Clark, unveiled on 9 August 1924, depicts men of the regiment manning a Lewis gun.
 A monument commemorating both the founding of the regiment by the Earl of Angus in 1689 and its disbanding in 1968 can be found at Douglas, South Lanarkshire.
 Also within the village is a statue of the Earl of Angus to commemorate the bicentenary of the raising of the regiment.